hedyhli/meta-ring/index.md

 1. Ensure your submission follows the [rules](#rules) listed above.

-1. Update your site to include links to this webring, and the links for the previous, next, and optionally random site.
-See the [webring links](#webring-code) below.
+1. List the webring on your website.
+See [webring code](#webring-code) below for an example.

 1. Submit a PR to the [GitHub
    repo](https://github.com/hedyhli/meta-ring/blob/main/_data/members.json) for